 The City Garden Bar

 For some of the best views in the city, take a walk up the narrow, winding staircase to the top of the Monument to the Great Fire of London.
 From here you can enjoy amazing, panoramic views of the city.
 If you fancy a cool down or want to hunt out a restaurant near Bank Station after all that walking, grab some drinks at the City Garden Bar.
-It offers one of the most incredible city views.
-Enjoy the hustle and bustle of London’s business centre, while watching the beautiful city light up at dusk as you enjoy perfectly crafted cocktails and scrumptious sharing boards and watch the city light up at dusk, a truly memorable experience.
+It offers one of the most incredible views of the city.
+Order yourself a perfectly crafted cocktail and scrumptious sharing boards and watch the city light up at dusk, a truly memorable experience.

 1 Sky Garden Walk , London, United Kingdom, EC3M 8AFMake a booking